-Highly triangulated surfaces - This describes models or elements, which have incredibly detailed or highly textured surfaces; this includes: furniture, trees, people, parametric architecture, frit or perforated shading materials.
-The typical file size of a general cove.tool export is less than 10-30 mb, but a file with a high surface count can generate a file size in excess of 300 mb.
-Note however, that this issue is one of complexity and not size.
+Highly triangulated surfaces - This describes models or elements, which have incredibly detailed or highly textured surfaces; this includes furniture, trees, people, parametric architecture, frit, or perforated shading materials.
+The typical file size of a general cove.tool export is less than 10-30 MB, but a file with a high surface count can generate a file size in excess of 300 MB.
+Note, however, that this issue is one of complexity and not size.
 Cove.tool can quickly gather details about a skyscraper, but to collect the data needed to recreate a tree can be 30x more tenuous.
-Since the plugin will collects each plane of your model-view and records the surface area and coordinate position of every element, simpler geometry will make a faster process.
-Simplify geometry like context and shading elements by converting them into cubes of the massing-in-place command.
-Try to void irregular spheroid forms or other complex geometry as this will slow down the simulation while not increase accuracy.
+Since the plugin will collect each plane of your model view and record the surface area and coordinate the position of every element, simpler geometry will make a faster process.
+Simplify problematic geometry like context and shading elements by converting them into cubes of the massing-in-place command.
+Try to avoid irregular spheroid forms or other complex geometry as this will slow down the simulation while not increasing accuracy.

 7. Curtain Walls and Over-tasked geometry - The problems that can be created with curtain walls are less so about the family type, and more so about the issue of multi-tasked objects.
 Revit modelers tend to use the curtain wall family to model a wide range of items, especially when they need a repeating pattern to cover a large area.
 The point in which the curtain walls can start to trigger flaws in the export or simulation is when curtain walls have mixture of categories embedded into the element.
 User may attempt to model glass panes, spandrel panels, fins, and exterior wall all in the same layer.
 However it can be challenging to separate them out and import into their correct categories.
 There are workarounds available, but it is recommended to limit the amount of objective each element is meant to take.